How to Cook Bacon in the Oven

 Instructions

 - Line a baking sheet with foil.
-(Optional: top with a rack for extra-crispy bacon.)
+For extra crispy bacon, put a rack over that.

-- Arrange 12 strips of bacon on the foil or rack so they're close but not touching.
+- Arrange the bacon bacon strips so they're close but not touching.

 - Place the pan of bacon into a cold oven and close the door.
 Turn the heat to 425°F (215° C) and cook it for 10-15 minutes, checking after 10.
 (Thicker bacon will take longer.)

-- Once it's to your preferred doneness, remove the pan from the oven and transfer the bacon to a plate lined with paper towels to absorb the extra grease.
+- Transfer the bacon to a plate lined with paper towels to absorb the extra grease.

 Nutrition